keplerjst/hinoco/README.md

 # Hono + Preact on Cloudflare

-This repository is an original boilerplate for "12 web apps in 12 months".
+This is an original boilerplate for my favorite tech stack:

 - Hono + Preact with SSR, hydration and routing
 - TailwindCSS